Transfer-Free Data-Efficient Multilingual Slot Labeling

 \section{Limitations}

 \method relies on whitespace-based word boundaries.
 Thus, it is only applicable to languages which use spaces as word boundaries.
 We plan to extend and adapt the method to other languages, without this property, in our subsequent work.
 Additionally, the approach has been only tested on the languages which the large multilingual PLMs have seen during their pretraining.
-We plan to test the same approach on unseen languages in our future work.
+We plan to adapt and test the same approach on unseen languages in the future.

 As mentioned in \S\ref{s:conclusion}, we opted for representative multilingual sentence encoders and components of contrastive learning that were proven to work well for other tasks in prior work \cite{reimers-2020-multilingual-sentence-bert,vulic-etal-2021-convfit} (e.g., the choice of the contrastive loss, adopted hyper-parameters), while a wider exploration of different setups and regimes in \method's Stage 1 and Stage 2 might further improve performance and offer additional low-level insights.